saurav3199/CTF-writeups/PoseidonCTF/README.md

 >> n = p**4 + (2**256+x)*p*p
 ```

-There is a trick to calculate p easily because 2^256 + x is very small compared 1024 bit modulus prime. so we can ignore it and calculate `p as fourth_root(n)`
+There is a trick to calculate p easily because 2^256 + x is very small compared 1024 bit modulus prime.
+So we can ignore it and calculate `p as fourth_root(n)`
 Why?
 Let's prove it:
 So we are stating that : p^4 < n < (p+1)^4.